nf-core/variantbenchmarking/README.md

 User _has to provide truth_vcf and truth_id in config files_.

 > [!NOTE]
 > There are publicly available truth sources.
 For germline analysis, it is common to use [genome in a bottle (GiAB)](https://www.nist.gov/programs-projects/genome-bottle) variants.
 There are variate type of golden truths and high confidence regions for hg37 and hg38 references.
-Please select and use carefully.
+[Here](docs/truth.md) there is a list of resources to use in this pipeline, please select and use carefully.
 > For somatic analysis, [SEQC2 project](https://sites.google.com/view/seqc2/home/data-analysis/high-confidence-somatic-snv-and-indel-v1-2) released SNV, INDEL and CNV regions.
 One, can select and use those files.

 For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/variantbenchmarking/usage) and the [parameter documentation](https://nf-co.re/variantbenchmarking/parameters).